 In 2015 Public Health England declared e cigarettes to be up to 95% less harmful than smoking tobacco products and that they have the potential to help smokers quit, Vaping has proven a popular method for smokers aiming to become some-free with some 3.2 million vapers in the UK now estimated in 2018 – a number that has risen by an impressive 300,000 in just one year.

-At this moment, MP’s and e cigarette industry officials alike are attempting to change the existing advertising regulations that mean that vaping companies can’t publicise the potential health implications of e cigarettes.
-If current advertising restrictions imposed on the vaping industry were to be lifted than the potential for the number of vapers could increase significantly further and a smoke-free Britain could just about be around the corner.
+Currently, MP’s and e-cigarette industry officials alike are attempting to change the existing advertising regulations that mean that vaping companies can’t publicise the potential health implications of e-cigarettes.
+If the advertising restrictions imposed on the vaping industry were to be lifted than the potential for the number of vapers could increase significantly further and a smoke-free Britain might be achieved sooner.